Updated July 28, 2023

 When selected the “Numbers” option, observe that navigation changed from caption box to number buttons.

 15. Tableau allows us to analyze and work upon every object separately in a story.
 Just click on that object.
 Like in the below screenshot, we clicked on mode M1.

 Graphical visualizations can be transformed to insights if they are represented as meaningful results.
 Only then does the analysis stands useful.
 This is facilitated through story creation.
 Tableau offers a strong feature to create stories on visualizations that helps understand patterns and trend from data facilitating a 360-degree analysis.

 This is a guide to Tableau Storyline.
-Here we discuss how to create a dashboard story in Tableau with examples.
+Here we discuss the basic concepts and how to create a dashboard story in Tableau storyline with examples.
 You can also go through our other suggested articles –